 The prioritization process uses several criteria to rank the gaps in our sidewalk network.
-Factors that give a sidewalk higher priority include, but are not limited to, proximity to schools and parks and other safety-related factors.
-The City's list of potential sidewalk projects currently includes more than 100 projects, totaling an estimated $25 million dollars.
-The recently passed T-SPLOST (Transportation Special Purpose Local Option Sales Tax) initiative has added additional funding for pedestrian projects, which include sidewalks.
+Factors that give a sidewalk higher priority include, but are not limited to, proximity to schools, parks, commercial areas, and other factors related to safety.
+The City's list of potential sidewalk projects currently includes more than 150 projects, totaling an estimated $47 million dollars.

-- Roswell has nearly 188 miles of sidewalk facilities covering about 48% of the City's roadways.
+- Roswell has nearly 190 miles of sidewalk facilities and another 14 miles of Multi-Use paths or trails.

 - City policies prioritize the need for sidewalks if there is an existing worn path or if it is within 1/4 mile of a commercial walk-up establishment.

 - Roswell has 73.3 miles of bicycle facilities.